pranaysuyash/rag_insurance/README.md

 # Policy QA Agent

-**Policy QA Agent** is a Streamlit application that validates and analyzes health or medical insurance policies.
-It leverages state-of-the-art LLMs and embeddings to:
+**Policy QA Agent** is a Streamlit application that validates, indexes and answers questions about health or medical insurance policies.
+It combines classic metadata extraction with hybrid **RAG** (Retrieval‑Augmented Generation) so users can upload a policy PDF or scan and immediately start chatting with it.

-- **Validate** whether an uploaded document is a health insurance policy
-- **Extract** text from PDFs and images using OCR and PDF parsing
-- **Index** content in a FAISS vector store for fast retrieval
-- **Answer** user queries conversationally about policy details
+---

+## ✨ What’s new (April 2025)

+- **Prompt‑fix release – no more `ValueError: variable context should be a list …`**
+  The RAG prompt now injects the retrieved context as a plain string instead of a `MessagesPlaceholder`, eliminating the runtime crash.
+- **Instant answers from metadata** (e.g. commencement date, _insured‑since_ rows) before invoking the vector store – lightning‑fast for common queries.
+- **Single‑file app ➡ `policy_rag_hybrid.py`** – clearer naming, easier `streamlit run`.

 ---